November 7, 2023

 It’s essential that you consult your gastroenterologist if you feel your symptoms are worsening.
 Over time, the damage to the esophagus caused by acid reflux can result in a serious condition called Barrett’s esophagus.
-This precancerous change to the lining of the esophagus occurs in approximately 10 percent of GERD cases, and white males who smoke and experience many years of early-onset GERD are at highest risk for developing the condition.
+This precancerous change to the lining of the esophagus occurs in approximately 10 percent of GERD cases, and white males who smoke and experience many years of early-onset GERD are at the highest risk for developing the condition.

-Dietary changes, certain herbs and weight loss can often manage the symptoms of GERD in the early stages.
-A beneficial diet includes whole-grains like oatmeal and brown rice, low-acid green vegetables and fruits and lean proteins.
+Dietary changes, certain herbs, and weight loss can often manage the symptoms of GERD in the early stages.
+A beneficial diet includes whole grains like oatmeal and brown rice, low-acid green vegetables and fruits, and lean proteins.

 Over-the-counter medications and antacids are sometimes all that’s needed to control acid reflux.
-Some herbal remedies can help relieve the symptoms of GERD, including slippery elm, chamomile, marshmallow, ginger and licorice root.
-Aloe vera, parsley and fennel help some people.
+Some herbal remedies can help relieve the symptoms of GERD, including slippery elm, chamomile, marshmallow, ginger, and licorice root.
+Aloe vera, parsley, and fennel help some people.

 Other suggestions include:

 Eat smaller amounts of food at each sitting